XtensibleBinaryFormat/XBF/docs/specification.md

-REQUEST FOR REVIEW: Should we allow this coercion behavior from a U8 to a Boolean, or should exclusively 0 and 1 values be allowed, with an exception / panic occuring if neither of those values is found?
+REQUEST FOR REVIEW: Should we allow this coercion behavior from a U8 to a Boolean, or should exclusively 0 and 1 values be allowed, with an exception / panic occurring if neither of those values is found?

 ### Integers

-All integers should be sent in little endian format (i.e. the least significant byte first) with their corresponding size (8, 16, 32, or 64 bits).
+All integers should be sent in little endian format, with the least significant bit first.

 For signed integers, they should be represented in two's complement format.